-The Blue Mountains World Heritage Institute is offering a 6-day training program in the management of natural resources, particularly in the context of protected areas in the Asia-Pacific region.
+The Blue Mountains World Heritage Institute has just hosted a highly successful six day training program on the management of natural resources in protected areas in the Asia-Pacific region.

 Course participants travelled from India, Bhutan, Myanmar, Papua New Guinea, Indonesia and from several states around Australia to attend.